shkiani/shkiani.github.io/_pages/cv.md

 * Accepted into the Chinese University of Hong Kong's competitive internship, granted with full scholarships, 2015
 * Accepted into the IHPCSS in Japan, granted with full scholarship, 2019
 * Winner of Ontario Graduate Scholarship (OGS) for two consecutive years, 2019-2021
+* Recipient of University of Toronto student and research fellowship, 2017 - 2024
-* Winner of DiDi graduate award for three consecutive years, 2020-2023
+* Winner of DiDi graduate award for three consecutive years, 2020-2024
 * NSERC Scholar, Alexander Graham Bell Graduate Scholarship-Doctoral (CGS D3), 2021-2024
-* Recipient of University of Toronto student and research fellowship, 2017 - present
+* Mitacs Globalink research award abroad, Apr 2024